How Could My Academic Performance Impact My Financial Aid Award?

 In order to receive Federal financial aid at Swarthmore College, students must be meeting Swarthmore College's Satisfactory Academic Progress requirements.
 This policy has two components:

-- Qualitative: Students must maintain at least a 2.0 GPA each semester.
+- Qualitative: Students must maintain at least a 2.0 GPA each year.
 In addition, students cannot earn more than one grade of C- or below in a single semester.

 - Quantitative (also known as pace): Pace is measured by the ratio of completed coursework to attempted coursework.
 Students must be on pace to complete their degree within 48 credit hours (150% of their degree program).
 This means that students must complete at least 67% of the courses that they attempt each semester in order to stay on pace.
 Additionally, to meet Swarthmore College's standards of pace: